trangdata/khomuc/content/blog/Story-telling/index.md

 Kết quả chúng ta có như sau:

-> I had the idea about a sustainable agricultural enterprise when I
+> My idea of a sustainable agricultural enterprise stemmed when I
-> studied the “Green Business Project” at xxx.
+> studied the *Green Business Project* at XXX.
 In this course, I
 > developed a business model using floating agriculture to cultivate
-> vegetables for the UK market, earning a score of 16/20, making it one
+> vegetables for the UK market.
+The final project earned a score of 16/20,
-> of the top projects in the cohort.
+> making it top 5 in the cohort.
 Through this project, I researched
-> and realized the potential of this technique and the limits and
+> and realized the potential of this technique and the limits
-> problems of Vietnam's current agriculture.
-Hence, I desire to execute
+> of Vietnam's current agriculture.
+I desire to execute
-> “Flowing” in Vietnam.
+> "Flowing" in Vietnam.
 Flowing is the combination of floating and
 > growing.
-By applying the floating agriculture technique, I desire not
+By applying the floating agriculture technique, we can grow
-> only to grow quality vegetables but also to grow the economy of rural
+> not only quality vegetables but also the economy of rural Vietnam,
-> Vietnam and empower individuals to cultivate their dreams and improve
+> empowering individuals to cultivate their dreams and improve
 > their lives.
 "Flowing" is my dream and a present I wish to offer to my
-> community as an embodiment of the pay-it-forward spirit.
+> community as an embodiment of our pay-it-forward spirit.

 Đoạn văn này đã:

-- Ngắn gọn, nhẹ nhàng hơn đoạn văn trước, nhưng vẫn đủ ý, ngoài ra còn có dấu ấn cá nhân về lý do tại sao chọn tên Flowing, về “món quà” Flowing bạn muốn gửi đến cho quê hương mình.
+- Ngắn gọn, nhẹ nhàng hơn đoạn văn trước, nhưng vẫn đủ ý, ngoài ra còn có dấu ấn cá nhân về lý do tại sao chọn tên Flowing, về "món quà"" Flowing bạn muốn gửi đến cho quê hương mình.

 - Dòng thời gian cụ thể làm người đọc dễ dàng hiểu được logic của mạch truyện.